 How to ask for a referral directly

 Asking for a referral directly helps you effectively foster personal connections with customers.
-However, to make this scalable, pick and choose your battles.
+But to make this scalable, pick and choose your battles.
 Use segmentation to sift out your best customers, or the ones who will mutually benefit from being asked.
-Here are three things you will need to consider when asking someone directly for a referral.
+Here are four things you will need to consider when asking someone directly for a referral.

 1. Have a reason to contact the customer